agraef/pure-lang/sphinx/puredomain/doc/reference.rst

      	Output a string on the terminal.

+.. rst:directive:: .. pure:constructor:: name parameter ...

+   Same as above, but this can be used to denote a constructor symbol (which is just a function without equations in Pure).
+For instance:

+     .. pure:constructor:: infix : x xs

+     	The list constructor.

 .. rst:directive:: .. pure:variable:: name ...

    Describes a variable.
 Additional annotations like an initial value may